Combining Optimal Path Search With Task-Dependent Learning in a Neural Network: Methods

 \subsection{Combining neural planning network with neural plasticity}

 The neural implementation of the Bellman-Ford algorithm allows us to use neuronal learning rules in order to dynamically change connection weights between neurons in the network and, thus, the outcome of the neural planner.
-In this section we present a combination of the neural planner with Hebbian type synaptic plasticity (\cite{Hebb1949,Porr2003,Porr2007}) where we first present a learning scheme and rule, and then we present two learning scenarios, namely, navigation learning and sequence learning.
+The methods applied to achieve this will be presented directly in front of the corresponding results to allow for easier reading.